 Traditional building methods at Galtastaðir-fram

-I found another folklore about the settler Galti: "In Hróarstunga in Múlasýsla county there are 4 farms: Gunnhildargerði, Nefbjarnarstaðir, and Geirastaðir; these 3 farms are in a row; at the front is Gunnhildargerði, the outermost is Geirastaðir and Nefbjarnarstaðir in the middle.
+I found another folklore about the settler Galti: "In Hróarstunga in Múlasýsla county, there are four farms: Gunnhildargerði, Nefbjarnarstaðir, and Geirastaðir; these three farms are in a row; at the front is Gunnhildargerði, the outermost is Geirastaðir, and Nefbjarnarstaðir is in the middle.

 Above them is the fourth farm, Galtastaðir.

-These farms are named after 3 brothers and their mother, who lived there in olden times.
+These farms are named after three brothers and their mother, who lived there in olden times.

 Galtastaðir-fram and the house beside it

 On the estate of the brothers, there was a ridge, Tunguás, where there was good grazing.
-All of the brothers owned their part in the ridge.
+All of the brothers owned their part of the ridge.

-Galti wanted to own the whole ridge, but his brothers, Geiri and Nefbjörn, were opposed to that.
-Finally, they agreed on fighting over the ownership of the ridge.
+Galti wanted to own the whole ridge, but his brothers, Geiri and Nefbjörn, opposed it.
+Finally, they agreed to fight over the ownership of the ridge.

 They were to meet by a creek that runs between Galtastaðir and the other farms beneath Galtastaðir.